-U.S. cruise operators to stop sailing to Cuba; travelers vent anger online
+U.S. cruise operators stop sailing to Cuba; travelers vent anger online

 Shares of Norwegian Cruise closed down 3.5%, while Royal Caribbean and Carnival ended about 3% lower.

-Reporting by Uday Sampath and Nivedita Balu in Bengaluru, Additional reporting by Barbara Goldberg in New York; Editing by Shinjini Ganguli and Maju Samuel
+Reporting by Uday Sampath and Nivedita Balu in Bengaluru, Additional reporting by Barbara Goldberg in New York, Tracy Rucinski in Chicago and Sarah Marsh in Havana; Editing by Shinjini Ganguli, Maju Samuel and Tom Brown